TW Hydrae b: Disproven status

 In 2008 a team of Spanish researchers concluded that the planet did not exist: the radial velocity variations were not consistent when observed at different wavelengths, which would not occur if the origin of the radial velocity variations was caused by an orbiting planet.
 Instead, the data was better modelled by starspots on TW Hydrae's surface passing in and out of view as the star rotates.
 "Results support the spot scenario rather than the presence of a hot Jupiter around TW Hya".
 Similar wavelength-dependent radial velocity variations, also caused by starspots, have been detected on other T Tauri stars.

 New proposal

 In 2016, astronomers studying the protoplanetary disk of the star began to speculate why there was small dust grains in the gaps, including the one at 22 AU, but not large dust grains.
 Further investigations began to suggest that there may be a 1.5 M_{Neptune} ice giant orbiting within the gap at 22 AU, which would be responsible for the observed gaps.

-The study was then published in the online journal archive arXiv on September 1, 2016, gaining wide interest from media outlets.
+The study was then added to the online journal preprint archive arXiv on September 1, 2016, gaining wide interest from media outlets.